keshvi-srivastava/star-wars-dialogue-generation/README.md

       ~ Sliding Window Bidirectional LSTM with GLOVE

      ~ Sliding Window Bidirectional LSTM with GLOVE with returning sequence

+4. Final models - Contains the executable python notebook to run for each character for text generation and mood detection
-4. Results - Output text files
+5. Results - Output text files (contains generated text and bleu score)

 ## Input Data: